 - Masters 7: 61 years old and older.

-Every time a competitor meets the age requirement, he can compete in a master division no matter his belt rank division ( white belt, blue and purple belts, or brown and black belts).
+Every time a competitor meets the age requirement, he can compete in a primary division no matter their belt rank division (white belt, blue and purple belts, or brown and black belts).